dbgarlisch/ScratchArea/pwio-utils.md

 ```Tcl
 pwio::utils::getFaceEdgeConnectors { face }
 ```
-Returns `face`'s connectors as a list of **pw::Connector** entities.
+Returns `face`'s connectors as a list of [pw::Connector][pwCon] entities.
 It is possible for a connector to appear in the list more than once.
 <dl>
   <dt><code>face</code></dt>
   <dd>A face entity.</dd>